Adam Taliaferro

 Adam J. Taliaferro (born January 1, 1982) is an American politician who served in the New Jersey General Assembly from the 3rd district from 2015 to 2022.
 He is a former American football player whose recovery from a paralyzing spinal cord injury sustained while playing cornerback for the Penn State Nittany Lions gained national media attention.
 He served on the Gloucester County Board of Chosen Freeholders for three years before his 2015 appointment to the New Jersey General Assembly.
 He served three terms before losing re-election in 2021.

 Football career

 High school

 Growing up in Voorhees Township, New Jersey, he was a standout running back and cornerback for the Eastern Regional High School Vikings.
 In two years of varsity football at Eastern High School, he averaged 9.4 yards per carry, racking up 62 touchdowns, and seven interceptions.
-Taliaferro was also a four-year varsity starter in basketball, and set his school's record in the high jump at 6 ft 6 in.
+Taliaferro was also a four-year varsity starter in basketball, and tied his school's record in the high jump set by Mark Blaszczyk in 1981 at 6 ft 6 in.